It’s not talent or word power that make writers successful; it’s staying power. Here are our 7 best tips to thrive as a writer in the coming decade.

 2. Write Down Specific Writing Goals

-What do you want by December this year, and how exactly will you get there?
+What do you want by December, and how exactly will you get there?

 Your goals have to be clear, measurable and specific.
 Here are some examples: